 Sherbet vs Sorbet

-Although Sorbet can be considered as much healthier than Sherbet, it still lacks the fuzzy ice-creaminess that a Sherbet has.
-Since Sorbet doesn’t have fat (since it contain no dairy products), it is icier compared to Sherbet.
-While Sherbet is popular in the Middle East being served at homes and considered as a sign of hospitality, Sorbet on the other hand is widely served in Europe especially as a refresher during the summer season.Most popular Sorbet flavors are coffee and chocolate whereas most popular Sherbet flavors are pomegranates and lemon.
+Although Sorbet can be considered as much healthier than Sherbet, it still lacks the creaminess that a Sherbet has.
+Since Sorbet does not have fat (since it does not contain any dairy products), it is icier compared to Sherbet.
+While Sherbet is popular in the Middle East, Sorbet on the other hand is widely served in Europe especially as a refresher during the summer season.Most popular Sorbet flavours are coffee and chocolate whereas most popular Sherbet flavors are pomegranate, rose and lemon.

-2. Sherbet is widely served in Middle East homes as a sign of hospitality while Sorbet is popularly served in Europe as a summer refresher.
+• Sherbet is widely served in Middle East homes as a sign of hospitality while Sorbet is popularly served in Europe as a summer refresher.

-3. Sherbet contains sugar and fats due to its dairy ingredients whereas Sorbet contains no dairy products thus making it more suitable for the vast number of health-conscious individuals.
+• Sherbet contains sugar and fats due to its dairy ingredients whereas Sorbet contains no dairy products thus making it more suitable for the vast number of health-conscious individuals.